Gallium: Gallium in the ocean

 Advances in trace element testing have allowed scientists to discover traces of dissolved gallium in the Atlantic and Pacific Oceans.
 In recent years, dissolved gallium concentrations have presented in the Beaufort Sea.
 These reports reflect the possible profiles of the Pacific and Atlantic Ocean waters.
 For the Pacific Oceans, typical dissolved gallium concentrations are between 4 and 6 pmol/kg at depths <~150 m.
 In comparison, for Atlantic waters 25–28 pmol/kg at depths >~350 m.

 Gallium has entered oceans mainly through aeolian input, but having gallium in our oceans can be used to resolve aluminium distribution in the oceans.
 The reason for this is that gallium is geochemically similar to aluminium, just less reactive.
 Gallium also has a slightly larger surface water residence time than aluminium.
-Gallium has a similar dissolved profile similar to that of aluminium, due to this gallium can be used as a tracer for aluminium.
+Gallium has a dissolved profile similar to that of aluminium, due to this gallium can be used as a tracer for aluminium.
 Gallium can also be used as a tracer of aeolian inputs of iron.
 Gallium is used as a tracer for iron in the northwest Pacific, south and central Atlantic Oceans.
 For example, in the northwest Pacific, low gallium surface waters, in the subpolar region suggest that there is low dust input, which can subsequently explain the following high-nutrient, low-chlorophyll environmental behavior.